Contingencyplana/storybook_archipelago/glossary.md

 **Camouflage** – A recursive design layer that masks logic in tone, mood, glitch, silence, or wonder.
 All gameplay must pass the camouflage test: _“Is it joyful yet?”_

 **Containment** – The practice of constraining AI agency, recursion, and branching paths to preserve system stability.

+**Cyberdoc** – The nickname for **Primordial Soup**, which acts as the recursive cybernetic doctor.
+It diagnoses and heals recursive structures at depth, including anomaly containment and cybercell logic.

+**Cybernurse** – The nickname for **Storybook Archipelago**, which heals surface systems and recursive scaffolds.
+It is the first to act in the triage sequence and later assists the cyberdoc in deeper repair.

+**Cyberstemcell** – The foundational recursive unit within Primordial Soup.
+Each cyberstemcell can divide, differentiate, or contain anomalies.
+Forms the basis of cybercell growth and minigame generation.

 ---